yoonha-heo/my-dev-blog/content/blog/TIL/javascriptConcept.md

 **let & const**

 - Not hoisted
-- Scoped within the block they are in
+- Scoped within the block they are in (within the curly bracket {})
 - Gives you more control

 ```js{3-6,12}